Dhghomon/easy_rust/README.md

 # Part 2 - Rust on your computer

 You saw that we can learn almost anything in Rust just using the Playground.
 But if you learned everything so far, you will probably want Rust on your computer now.
 There are always things that you can't do with the Playground like using files or code in more than one just file.
 Some other things you need Rust on your computer for are input and flags.
 But most important is that with Rust on your computer you can use crates.
 We already learned about crates, but in the Playground you could only use the most popular ones.
-But with Rust on youn computer you can use any crate in your program.
+But with Rust on your computer you can use any crate in your program.

 ## cargo